“No single event can awaken within us a stranger whose existence we had never suspected. To live is to be slowly born.”

 BA Comb.
 Hons.
 Film, Drama and English - University of Reading

-I am a registered member of the BACP (British Association for Counsellors and Psychotherapists) and I practice according to the Association's Code of Practice and Ethical Framework.
+I am a registered and accredited member of the BACP (British Association for Counsellors and Psychotherapists) and I practice according to the Association's Code of Practice and Ethical Framework.

 My background is in Arts and Media and I use these professional skills in addition to therapeutic training to inform my listening, giving my practice a wide range and depth of reference when exploring issues.
 I have varied and inclusive experience of cultural difference and feel comfortable working within these areas.This often adds a freshness of viewpoint, leading to counselling which can be seen as highly individual.
 The evolving respect and trust encourages clients to tackle difficulties and find their own pace and solutions.

 I have extensive experience counselling in different settings: private practice, IAPT at GP surgeries, voluntary and private sector, as well as experience being clinical lead for a counselling community service.
 I work with a wide range of issues including identity, trauma, suicidal thoughts, depression, addictive behaviours, eating disorders, bereavement, low self esteem and many manifestations of psychological difficulties.

 I apply and develop my clinical thinking to both personal and professional interests, attending a variety of workshops, lectures and embracing all possibilities which encourage and expand insight of myself and others.